OutSystems/docs-product/src/ref/ui-patterns/web/cardsectioned.md

 ![](<images/cardsectioned-4.png>)

 ## Notes
-The parameter IsRight only works if the parameter Orientation is not Vertical.
+The parameter IsRight only works if the parameter Orientation is Not Vertical.